AustralianBioCommons/Nextflow_DSL2_template/guides/conditional_processes.md

 ## The fix

 Processes that can be run optionally need to be wrapped in an if/else loop within the `workflow{}` section of the `main.nf` script.
 In the example below users can specify whether they run samtools flagstat or samtools stat commands for less or more verbose summary metrics output, respectively.
-All processed outside of the

 ```
 workflow {